AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights

-The generation process described above is illustrated in \autoref{fig:experiment_design}(a), where each LLM produces a set of counterfactual resumes that differ from the original human-written versions only in the executive summary section.
-This design ensures that all other resume content remains constant, isolating the effect of the summary's authorship.
-In the next subsection, we describe how we construct pairwise resume evaluations using these counterfactuals to systematically test for AI self-preference bias.
+The generation process described above is illustrated in \autoref{fig:resume-generation}.
+For each original human-written resume, each LLM produces a corresponding counterfactual version that differs only in the executive summary section.
+All other resume components are held fixed.
+This design isolates the effect of the \emph{source of the summary text}---whether it is human-written, generated by the evaluator LLM, or generated by an alternative LLM.
+In the next subsection, we describe how these counterfactual resumes are paired and evaluated to systematically test for AI self-preference bias.